 In February 2009, Canadian Heritage announced the creation of the Canada Periodical Fund (CPF), a new, combined funding program for newspapers and magazines that replaced the Publications Assistance Program.

 Here are answers to some of the most frequently asked questions about the CPF program.

 More information is also available at www.pch.gc.ca/cpf.

-The Publications Assistance Program (PAP) was a postal subsidy program provided by the Department of Canadian Heritage to eligible Canadian magazines and non-daily newspapers mailed in Canada for delivery in Canada.
+The Canada Periodical Fund replaced the Publications Assistance Program (PAP), a postal subsidy program provided by the Department of Canadian Heritage to eligible Canadian magazines and non-daily newspapers mailed in Canada for delivery in Canada.
 The aim of the program was to ensure Canadians throughout Canada have access to magazines and non-daily newspapers from across the country.
 In 2008-2009, the program provided support to over 1130 publications circulating over 200 million copies.

 Why was the Publications Assistance Program replaced?

 In 2008, Canadian Heritage held consultations with stakeholders about redesigning its funding programs for the periodical industry, namely, the Publications Assistance Program and the Canada Magazine Fund.